 SEO isn’t just about getting your images to show up in Google’s search results.
 If your images are properly optimized, you can improve your page’s search engine rankings.
 When using images on your website, it is important to ensure that they are SEO-friendly.
 There’s a good chance that this won’t be a problem.
 Keep these two image SEO best practices in mind and you’ll be good to go.

 Make Use of Descriptive Filenames When Saving Images

 Images can’t be seen by Google.
 In addition, your image’s filename is a way for people to identify what they’re looking at.
 Let’s say you have a picture of a description of monthly SEO services on your website.
-That image’s filename should not be: im92.
+That image’s filename should not be im92.
 Instead, give your image a descriptive filename of monthly SEO services.

 Use the Image Alt Text

 According to Google, the search engine relies heavily on alt text to interpret images.
 Adding alt text to each image takes just a few extra seconds of time.
-I’ve found that the effort pays off but the benefits are quite worthy.
+I’ve found that the effort pays off but the benefits are quite worth it.
 A picture of pancakes would look terrible if the alt text read something like this.
 As with your filename, you want to provide search engines with a succinct description of what your image depicts.

 Make Use of Internal Links

 In terms of SEO, internal linking is one of the most straightforward techniques in local SEO services to rank the website high.
 Add a link from one page to another on your site and you’re done.
 However, you don’t want to simply add a slew of random links to your site.
 Yes, it’s better than having no internal linking at all.
 Internal links can be a great way to boost your search engine rankings.

 Use Anchor Text Rich in Keywords